grahamtt/prosper-api/README.md

       "description": "Enum values represented as strings should be parsed into their respective types."
     }
   },
+  "prosper_api": {
     "credentials": {
       "client-id": {
         "type": "str",
         "optional": false,
         "constraint": "^[a-f0-9]{32}$",
         "description": "The client-id from Prosper."
       },
       "client-secret": {
         "type": "str",
         "optional": true,
         "constraint": "^[a-f0-9]{32}$",
         "description": "The client-secret from Prosper; can be configured using the keyring library."
       },
       "username": {
         "type": "str",
         "optional": false,
         "description": "Your Prosper username"
       },
       "password": {
         "type": "str",
         "optional": true,
         "description": "Your Prosper password; can be configured using the keyring library."
       }
     },
     "auth": {
       "token-cache": {
         "type": "str",
         "optional": false,
         "default": "/home/graham/.cache/prosper-api/token-cache",
         "description": "The filesystem location where the auth token will be cached."
+      }
     }
   }
 }